Qrucial/Grants-Program/applications/QRUCIAL_DAO.md

 - **Project Name:** QRUCIAL DAO
 - **Team Name:** QRUCIAL OÜ
-- **Payment Address:** TBA - BTC, Ethereum (USDT/USDC/DAI) or Polkadot/Kusama (aUSD) payment address.
+- **Payment Address:** TBAra33it0 >>  - BTC, Ethereum (USDT/USDC/DAI) or Polkadot/Kusama (aUSD) payment address.
 Please also specify the currency. (e.g. 0x8920...
 (DAI))
 - **Level:** 2

 > ⚠️ *The combination of your GitHub account submitting the application and the payment address above will be your unique identifier during the program.
 Please keep them safe.*

 ## Project Overview :page_facing_up:

-If this application is in response to an RFP, please indicate this on the first line of this section.
+TBAra33it0 >> If this application is in response to an RFP, please indicate this on the first line of this section.

 If this is an application for a follow-up grant (the continuation of an earlier, successful W3F grant), please provide name and/or pull request of said grant on the first line of this section.

 ### Overview

-Please provide the following:
+TBAra33it0 >> Please provide the following:

 - If the name of your project is not descriptive, a tag line (one sentence summary).
 - A brief description of your project.